Chess-Spyder/pgn4people-poc/README.md

 <img width="1872" alt="pgn4people_after_click_2" src="https://user-images.githubusercontent.com/8410716/170890052-0b40bb82-638b-422b-81b9-9178914bf506.png">

-See also the FAQ [What does the color coding of the halfmoves in the output of __pgn4people__ signify?](#what-does-the-color-coding-of-the-halfmoves-in-the-output-of-pgn4people-signify), which also presents another, more-extended example of how __pgn4people__ works.
+See also the FAQ [What does the color coding of the halfmoves in the output of __pgn4people__ signify?](#what-does-the-color-coding-of-the-halfmoves-in-the-output-of-pgn4people-signify), which presents another, more-extended example of how __pgn4people__ works.

 ## Goal of __pgn4people__
 __pgn4people-poc__ is _not_ meant to replace any existing software or even to be used by any player for any serious chess work.
 Existing websites and applications have highly developed functionalities that __pgn4people-poc__ has no interest in trying to replicate.